 The adoption of AI in healthcare, just like the takeup of AI in nearly every other industry, has grown significantly over the last few years.

-Largely, that growth has occurred in non-clinical settings -- using AI to enhance administrative tasks, for example, has grown significantly and has been successful, as has using AI to help pharmaceutical companies develop drugs.
+Largely, that growth has occurred in non-clinical settings -- using AI to enhance administrative tasks, for example, has been successful, as has using AI to help pharmaceutical companies develop drugs.

 Optimum use of AI